Reduction of one problem to another#

 Proposition 2

-If \(B\) is decidable, then so is \(A\).
+If \(A\leq B\) and \(B\) is intuitively decidable, then \(A\) is also intuitively decidable.

-If \(A\) is undecidable, then so is \(B\).
+If \(A\leq B\) and \(A\) is intuitively undecidable, then \(B\) is also intuitively undecidable.

 Exercises#